Skip to content

 • Any and all marines of all ages in good standing in STARFLEET: The International Star Trek Fan Association Inc. and the STARFLEET Marine Corps may participate.
 Cadets (as outlined in the SFMC Cadet Manual) may participate in this challenge; however, they will be competing against other Cadets and not adults.

-• Partial submissions are also eligible (i.e. selected short stories out of an anthology, poems from a published collection, recipes from a cookbook, excerpts from gaming manuals and sourcebooks, etc.) as long as established submission requirements are met and the number of pages read are correctly recorded.
+• Partial submissions are also eligible (i.e. selected short stories out of an anthology, poems from a published collection, recipes from a cookbook, excerpts from gaming manuals and sourcebooks, etc.) as long as established submission requirements are met, and the number of pages read are correctly recorded.

 • Books that are required to be read for work, school or any other required regimen are NOT eligible; the Challenge applies to “extracurricular” reading, i.e. voluntary and recreational reading.